damnever/pigar/README.rst

                           action done
       -l LOG_LEVEL        Show given level log messages, argument can be (ERROR, WARNING, INFO, DEBUG), case-insensitive
+      -i DIR [DIR ...]
+Given a list of directory to ignore, relative directory, *used for* -c and default action
       -p SAVE_PATH        save requirements in given file path, *used for* default action
       -P PROJECT_PATH     project path, which is directory, *used for* default